-- 1) A minimum of 50 feet from the outer edge of a designated environmentally sensitive habitat area in urban areas and a minimum of 100 feet from the outer edge of a designated environmentally sensitive habitat area in rural areas.
-If the habitat area delineated on the applicable zoning maps is determined by the County not to be located on the particular lot or lots during review of an application for a permit, then this development standard shall not apply. - A minimum of 100 feet from the periphery of wetlands consistent with the requirements of Section 35 97.9 (Development Standards for Wetland Habitats). - All development associated with the construction of an accessory dwelling unit shall be located in compliance with the requirements of Section 35-97 (ESH Environmentally Sensitive Habitat Area Overlay District). - b.
+- a.
+All development associated with the construction of an accessory dwelling unit shall be located in compliance with the requirements of Section 35-97 (ESH - Environmentally Sensitive Habitat Area Overlay District). - b.
 Accessory dwelling units shall not significantly obstruct public views from any public road or from a public recreation area to, and along, the coast. - c.
-Accessory dwelling units shall not obstruct public access to and along the coast or public trails. - d.
-Lots zoned AG-I and AG-II.
-The development of a detached accessory dwelling unit on lots zoned AG-I (Agriculture I) and AG-II (Agriculture II) shall also comply with Coastal Act Section 30241, the following development standards in addition to the development standards shown above, and the agriculture protection policies and development standards of the certified LCP.
-If these requirements are in conflict with other provisions of the Coastal Land Use Plan or any applicable community or area plan, this Article, or any permit conditions established by the County, the requirements which are most protective of coastal resources shall control.
+Accessory dwelling units shall not obstruct public access to and along the coast or public trails. - AG-I (Agriculture I) and AG-II (Agriculture II) shall also comply with the Coastal Act Section 30241, the development standards shown above, and the agriculture protection policies and development standards of the certified Local Coastal Program.
+If these requirements are in conflict with other provisions of the Coastal Land Use Plan or any applicable community or area plan, this Article, or any permit conditions established by the County, the requirements which are most protective of coastal resources shall control. - 1) The proposed ADU shall be sited to so as to minimize impacts to ongoing agriculturally-related activities and shall avoid prime soils to the maximum extent feasible. - 2) The development of the accessory dwelling unit shall preserve natural features, landforms, and native vegetation such as trees to the maximum extent feasible.